 Here is a typical chicken dish.
 Pieces of chicken are soaked in a creamy sauce with grounded walnuts, cheese, and aji Amarillo.
 It is slightly spicy, but due to cream, it is still very mild.
 It is usually served with potatoes or rice.
 From this dish, you can actually see how much Peruvians like cheese and creamy things, but at the same time even spices.
-This is a combination of all of it.
+This is a combination of all of them.

 This is definitely not for me and I didn’t even dare to try it.
 Cuy means guinea pig in Spanish.
 Or at least in Peruvian dialect.
 The guinea pig is skinned and roasted on a fire.
 Because they are really small animals, you will get basically the whole body on the plate.
 It is served also with fries and for most of the time, you can actually choose which marinade you want to have.
 People are saying that it is delicious, but I had pet guinea pigs every since I was a kid, so I skipped this one.
-Also, this dish is mainly in the mountains, so also around Cuzco region, because that is where guinea pigs are originally from.
+Also, this dish is mainly in the mountains, so also around the Cuzco region, because that is where guinea pigs are originally from.

 What to eat in Peru for vegetarians

 If you are searching for something slightly unhealthy, try Patacones.
 This dish is actually a twice-fried slice of green plantain.
 It is salty, crispy and generally, you just cannot go wrong with that.
 It is not only yummy for vegetarians, but I’m also pretty sure that even meat-eaters will love this dish.